 While normal outdoor CO2 levels (about 400ppm) will achieve normal plant growth, doubling or tripling the CO2 levels can increase the growth rate.
 However, above 2,000ppm CO2 becomes toxic to plants, and above 5,000ppm CO2 becomes potentially harmful to people.
 Most experts agree that 1,500 ppm is the maximum CO2 level for maximum plant growth, although any CO2 level between 1,000ppm and 1,500ppm will produce greatly improved results.

-The Day/Night CO2 Monitor and Controller is set by default to 1,000ppm CO2.
-You can change this in the setup.
+The Indoor CO2 Grow Controller is set by default to 1,000ppm CO2.
+However, you can change this in the setup and adjust dependent upon your grow product and environment.
 CO2 controllers will automatically stop powering the tank regulator during the dark period.
 Mount the controller 2-3 feet above the floor of the grow room, or just above the canopy of plant tops as they grow taller.

 Connect one end of the CO2 tank regulator to a 20lb. or 50lb.
 CO2 tank, and the other end to several feet of 1/8” flexible tubing with holes drilled in the length of it that is suspended above the plants.
 You can purchase pre-drilled tubing at many grow-room suppliers online.
 Alternatively, you can put the end of the tubing behind a fan high above the plants.
 CO2 is heavier than air, so it will flow down to the plants.

 Turn on the gas at the tank.
-Plug the regulator into the Day/Night CO2 Monitor and Controller, and plug the controller into a grounded 120VAC wall outlet.
+Plug the regulator into the Indoor CO2 Grow Controller and plug the controller into a grounded 120VAC wall outlet.
 Because the CO2 level in your grow room will be less than 1,000ppm, the regulator will turn on instantly.